A Little Ray Goes a Long Way

 Despite concerns, traditional dental X-rays are a safe and important part of a thorough dental evaluation.
 By viewing the inside of your teeth and accompanying -speed film we use minimizes ionizing radiation that is passed along to the patient.
 The amount of radiation a patient is exposed to is less than that the exposure the natural atmosphere exposes a person to over about eight weeks.
 Radiograph technicians step out of the room while X-rays are being taken because they see many patients and take many X-rays.
 Compounded, the exposure could compromise their health over the course of their dental career.

 Why X-Rays are Important

 Dental radiographs, or X-rays, provide us with valuable information because with them, we can see what’s going on beneath, between, and under your teeth and gums.
 We can also detect problems in existing dental work, as well as receding bone and abscesses.
 For instance, cavities and gum disease show up as dark places on white teeth and bone images.
 Not only do X-rays help us diagnose dental problems and develop customized treatment plans, but they document your dental health status, establishing a baseline from which to monitor changes over time.

-If you have questions or concerns about X-rays or other dental procedures, please call us or share your concerns with us at your appointment.
-As your preferred dental care provider, we want you to be informed and confident in the care you receive in St Louis dentist office.
+If you have questions or concerns about X-rays or other dental procedures, please call (314) 678-7876 in downtown St. Louis, (314) 678-7876 in Clayton or email us to discuss your concerns.
+As your preferred dental care provider, we want you to be informed and confident in the care you receive at our dental office.